Tdebel/ferritin-ai/README.md

 |- input_excel.xlsx
 ```

+Make sure that the excel file has the column names as depeicted above.
 The ferritine scores predicted by the model will be written to `output.xlsx`.